 - goat cheese (approx. 11 0unces – 1 large log or 2 small ones)

 1) Preheat oven to 375 degrees.

-2) Pierce the entire squash several times with a fork to create small holes all over.
-Make sure the fork goes all the way through to the center of the squash so that the steam can be released while baking.
+2) Pierce the entire squash several times with a fork to create small holes all over (helps release steam while baking).